Estete9/webpack-template/README.md

 ### Usage
 #### Webpack
+Run the scripts:
+- Each time before running your page use `npm run build` so webpack creates the necessary files in the dist folder
-- Run the scripts: `npm run watch-webpack` to only have Webpack watch your files or
+- `npm run watch-webpack` to only have Webpack watch your files or
 - `npm run watch` to watch the tests and Webpack changes
 #### Live Demo
 - Run the script `npm run start` to see a live version of the project